twm1994/DTSynchronizer/README.md

 Predecessors and Children contain the causes and evidences of a situation respectively.
 They could be null if empty.

 Duration is the length of a situation, which could be 0 for a transient situation.
 Cycle is the time gap between two sitaution occurrences, which could be set to empty or 0 to represent no-gap.

+Currently, **it is assumed that each observable situaiton is only related to one state variable, which, however, is not restricted in principle**.